 Still another expense that could require adjustment at closing are homeowners association fees.
 In many homeowners association neighborhoods, member fees are paid on an annual basis.
 If the seller has paid the fee for the full year, and you’re closing on the house on March 31 — three months into the year — you will be required to reimburse the seller for nine months’ worth of fees.
 There may also be a fee to the HOA to get started.
 They may call it a transfer fee or something similar.
 Basically, it’s a lump sum upfront from the new homeowner to get into the HOA.

 This one takes many home buyers by surprise.
 It isn’t a closing expense, but lenders require that you have so much cash left in an emergency fund after all closing costs are paid.

 Lenders have a cash reserve requirement to avoid a buyer “closing broke.”
 They don’t want you to end up in an early-term default.
 This requirement ensures that you will be able to make your payments during the first few months.

 The most typical cash reserve requirement is two months.
 That means that you must have sufficient reserves to cover your first two months of mortgage payments.
 So if your principal, interest, taxes, and insurance (PITI) come to $2,000 per month, the reserve requirement will be $4,000.

 These are not funds that must be deposited with the lender.
 But the lender must be able to verify that you will have the funds available in a liquid source.
 That could be a savings account, checking account, or money market fund.
 Generally speaking, they frown upon using retirement assets for this purpose, since those funds cannot be easily liquidated.

-Many first-time homebuyers are surprised to discover the down payment is just one cost they’ll have to pay.
+Many first-time home buyers are surprised to discover the down payment is just one of the home buying costs they’ll have to pay.